Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 The Witcher

-Ever since Sport of Thrones has ended, folks have been on the lookout for the brand new Sport of Thrones – and though virtually any fantasy series that’s been made previously few years has given itself this label, The Witcher has in all probability had one of many largest impacts on the fantasy world.
+Ever since Sport of Thrones has ended, folks have been searching for the brand new Sport of Thrones – and though nearly any fantasy series that’s been made previously few years has given itself this label, The Witcher has most likely had one of many greatest impacts on the fantasy world.

-Primarily based on a series of books by Polish writer Andrzej Sapkowski, The Witcher franchise was already developed for TV and was a extremely popular online game series earlier than this Netflix adaptation – so it got here with a ready-made fan base and weight of expectation.

-Starring former Superman Henry Cavill because the titular monster-hunter Geralt of Rivia, a gruff and taciturn swordsman hated and feared by the folks he protects from supernatural beasties, it has been acquired nicely – and is definitely price your time should you’re a lover of the fantasy style.
+Starring former Superman Henry Cavill because the titular monster-hunter Geralt of Rivia, a gruff and taciturn swordsman hated and feared by the folks he protects from supernatural beasties, it has been acquired nicely – and is definitely price your time in the event you’re a lover of the fantasy style.

 Watch on Netflix